 In brief: I tried to use Gutenberg for that, and it’s fucking garbage.
 It repeatedly failed to load, just a blank page, and then after a couple tries it came up.
 It recognizes pasted-in Markdown, but doesn’t let me write in Markdown.
 It makes half the window unusable whitespace instead of more editor.
 So I’ve installed the Classic Editor plugin.
 Why the fuck would they make their editor less usable?

 I grew up with KSTW-11 every weekend playing monster and kung fu movies (those being cheap air-filler for a non-network station), and Godzilla to me is rubber suits smashing balsa-wood cities and toy trains.
-After a long dry spell of the '80s and '90s Godzillas being pretty terrible, I loved the Lovecraftian GMK: Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack and the very goofy Godzilla Final Wars.
-But I haven't kept up with the last few.
+After a long dry spell of the ’80s and ’90s Godzillas being mediocre, I loved the Lovecraftian GMK: Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack and the very goofy Godzilla Final Wars.
+But I haven’t kept up with the last few.

 So, anime Godzilla on Netflix?
 Sure.
 Long weird backstory about aliens coming to Earth, Godzilla winning anyway, Humanity & two alien species (who look just like pale or red Humans; no Xilians or mutants in this one) fleeing to space, was this in the last couple movies?
 Anyway, long recap/setup I didn’t care for at all.